 The EPA does not bring secondary containment requirements into context when addressing portable containers.
 Instead, they refer only to containment under 40 CFR part 264.175(b).
 It says that a containment system must be designed and operated as follows:

-- A base must underlie the containers which is free of cracks or gaps and is sufficiently impervious to contain leaks, spills and accumulated precipitation until the collected material is detected and removed.
+- A base must underlie the containers which are free of cracks or gaps and is sufficiently impervious to contain leaks, spills and accumulated precipitation until the collected material is detected and removed.

 - The containment system must have sufficient capacity to contain 10% of the volume of containers or the volume of the largest container, whichever is greater.
 Containers that do not contain free liquids need not be considered in this determination.

 - Run-on into the containment system must be prevented unless the collection system has sufficient excess capacity in addition to that required in paragraph (b)(3) of this section to contain any run-on which might enter the system.

 - Spilled or leaked waste and accumulated precipitation must be removed from the sump or collection area in as timely a manner as is necessary to prevent overflow of the collection system.

 Under 40 CFR part 264.175(c), the EPA also addresses storage areas that store containers holding only wastes that do not contain free liquids and sets the following provisions for the storage areas:

 - The storage area is sloped or is otherwise designed and operated to drain and remove liquid resulting from precipitation, or